Tiffany Melvin, J.D.

 Tiffany is a graduate of The University of Texas at Austin, holding a BBA in International Business, with minors in Marketing and Spanish.
 She received her Juris Doctor degree from St. Mary’s University School of Law in San Antonio in 1995, and is a certified mediator and arbitrator.

-Rachel Connell, Vice President of Membership & Events
+Vice President, Membership & Events

 Rachel is a graduate of Texas Tech University in Lubbock, Texas, holding a Bachelor of Arts degree in Public Relations with a minor in Marketing.

-Francisco Martinez, Vice President, Mexico Relations
+Vice President, Mexico Relations

 Francisco Martínez is NASCO´s representative in Mexico.
 He has been actively involved in NASCO´s activities in Mexico since 2006.
 Francisco is a native of Monterrey, Mexico and has a degree in Mechanical Engineering from Monterrey Tec.
 Francisco lived in Kansas City for 10 years where he obtained an MBA from Baker University and studied International Business at the University of Missouri in Kansas City.

 His professional experience includes topics as varied as Quality Assurance, Production Planning and Management, International Procurement, International Logistics as well as Business Development in Latin America, The Caribbean, Africa, The Middle East and China.
 Francisco is the founder of two Companies in Monterrey: Alinea Consultores (A Collaborative Business Company) and Distribuidora de Insumos Estrategicos (An International trading company specialized in Industrial Consumables)